Heifetz Videos of the Week

 “Hailstork pulls out all the stops here, literally (in the playing of the strings) and figuratively, turning the simple tune into something quite complex.
 In his very brief comments on this piece,...

-The year in images from the Heifetz Institute 2022, a year that saw the resumption of our new Ensemble in Residence Program as well as Bach Around the Clock before a live audience, our new Heifetz...
+The year in images from the Heifetz Institute 2022, a year that saw the resumption of our new Ensemble in Residence Program and our 6-week summer program

-Violist Joseph Skerik and pianist Tae Kim performs Eugène Ysaÿe’s passionate Extase, Op.
-21 at the 2022 Heifetz Institute
+Violist Joseph Skerik and faculty pianist Tae Kim perform Eugène Ysaÿe’s passionate Extase, Op.
+21 in concert at the Heifetz Institute’s 2022 Festival of Concerts

 Dating from the 1600s, La Folia, translated as “folly,” or “madness,” is one of the most durable and downright maddening tunes in all of Western music.